 - Inability to lift at least 10 pounds

 - Needing a cane, walker or other hand-held device to help with walking

 - Needing to keep one leg elevated most of the time to prevent pain and swelling

 - Amputations below the elbows

 - Inability to remain seated for six out of eight hours (a typical work day)

 Proving you cannot work a sedentary job is difficult because of the low standards of physical requirements of jobs as defined by the SSA.
-Let an experienced disability lawyer handle your case and significantly increase your chance of being approved for SSI or SSDI benefits.
-Call the Law Office of Daniel Berger today to schedule a consultation appointment.
+Let an experienced disability representative handle your case and significantly increase your chance of being approved for SSI or SSDI benefits.
+Call our representative today to schedule a consultation appointment.